vik-art/vik-art/README.md

 ### Hi there 👋
+My name is Viktoriia

+⚡ My long way from philologist to web-developer started on September, 2019

+🌱 I’m currently learning full stack development

+😄 I love what I do and do what I love

+📫 How to reach me: krjuchenkova@gmail.com.
+You're welcome!
 <!--
 **vik-art/vik-art** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.